spitbol/x64/docs/minimal.md

 implementations will be possible on most machines.

-Note that in the equivalent code sequence shown below, a zero value in *WA* will move at least one item, and may may wrap the counter causing a core dump in some imple- mentations.
-Thus *WA* should be .gt.
+Note that in the equivalent code sequence shown below, a zero value in WA will move at least one item, and may may wrap the counter causing a core dump in some imple- mentations.
+Thus WA should be .gt.
 0 prior to invoking any of these block move instructions.

-*   9.1  *mvc*
+*   9.1  MVC

 Move characters

-Before obeying this order *WA*,XL ,XR should have been set up, the latter two by PLC PSC resp.  *mvc* is equivalent to the sequence
+Before obeying this order WA,XL ,XR should have been set up, the latter two by PLC PSC resp.
+MVC is equivalent to the sequence

 ```
                    mov  dumpb,WB